ASendellPrice/IIB-rtd/docs/source/sop_guidelines.rst

 - Example content for different types of procedures (e.g., bioinformatics pipelines, laboratory procedures, training protocols) as appropriate.

-Throughout the guidance we have focussed on four case study procedures to illustrate how the modular SOP structure can be applied in practice:
+Throughout the guidance we have focussed on four procedure case studies to illustrate how the modular SOP structure can be applied in practice:

-.. dropdown:: 🧬 HIV Antiviral Resistance Pipeline
+.. dropdown:: 🧬 Bioinformatics Procedure

    This SOP covers the bioinformatics analysis of HIV genomic data for antiviral resistance prediction...